sid88in/serverless-appsync-plugin/doc/custom-domain.md

 1. Set `retain` to `true`

 To avoid breaking your API if it is already on production, you first need to tell CloudFormation to retain the domain and any association with an existing API.
-For that, you can set the `retain` attribute to `true`. **You Will then need to deploy one more time to make sure that CloudFormation takes the change into account.**
+For that, you can set the `retain` attribute to `true`. **You will then need to re-deploy to make sure that CloudFormation takes the change into account.**

 2. Set `useCloudFormation` to `false`

-You can now set `useCloudFormation` to `false` and **deploy again**.
+You can now set `useCloudFormation` to `false` and **deploy one more time**.
 The domain and domain association resources will be removed from the CloudFormation template, but the resources will be retained (see point 1.)

 3. Manage your domain using the CLI

 You can now manage your domain using the CLI [commands](commands.md#domain)

-## Domains per stage
+## Domain names per stage

 You can use different domains by stage easily thanks to [Serverless Framework Stage Parameters](https://www.serverless.com/framework/docs/guides/parameters)